Intelligence in chess

 Computers can ruin the fun

 A game becomes less interesting when a computer can beat any human, and can analyze all the moves.
-The interesting part of the game is then solved, and it can become pure memorizing.
+The interesting part of the game is then solved, and it can become pure memorization.
 The best game moves are known at that point.
 This is already the case with chess.
 It has lost a lot of creativity.

 Is "Go" still interesting?